scythe-discord/scythe-bidder/README.md

 ### `node -r esm src/server.js`

-Run an instance of the game server.
+* Run an instance of the game server.

-The `Lobby` component must be changed to point to `http://localhost:8000` (both `gameServer` and `lobbyServer` variables)
+The `Lobby` component **must be changed** to point to `http://localhost:8000` (both `gameServer` and `lobbyServer` variables)

+This happens because I didn't set a development environment yet